-Welcome back to Carolina!
-This Spring we'll go from zero-to-programmers with no prior programming experience expected.
+Welcome to Carolina!
+This Fall we'll go from zero-to-programmers with no prior programming experience expected.
 Comp 110 is open to and taken by all majors, not just those thinking about concentrating in Computer Science.
-Learning computer programming is a rewarding, challenging and increasingly valuable skill.
+Learning computer programming is a rewarding, challenging, and increasingly valuable skill.
 If you are a curious soul who enjoys creative problem solving: you're in the right place.

-If you have prior experience programming, be it teaching yourself, taking AP Computer Science, or some equivalent, you may want to skip to Comp 401.
-Read more on that decision process.
+If you have significant prior programming experience, be it teaching yourself, taking AP Computer Science, or some equivalent, you may want to skip to COMP401.

 If you are not currently enrolled in the course and are hoping to get in you must show up to class on the first lecture and fill out a form announced in class.
 We are not able to accept late adds to the course this semester.